 Endowments are funds that are donated to be held in perpetuity and invested, with only the earnings spent to support the endowment purpose.
 The principal/corpus of the fund is held in perpetuity.

-As of 8/31/2023, the UT System Board of Regents hold more than 16,400 Board-approved endowments with a market value of $13.0B that provide a reliable, long-term funding source for purposes such as student scholarships, faculty support, research and many other purposes as designated by the donor.
-Additionally, more than 1,900 endowments with a market value of $4.1B are held by external fiduciaries as of 8/31/2022.
+As of Aug.
+31, 2023, the UT System Board of Regents hold more than 17,000 Board-approved endowments with a market value of $13 billion that provide a reliable, long-term funding source for purposes such as student scholarships, faculty support, research and many other purposes as designated by the donor.
+Additionally, more than 1,900 endowments are held by external fiduciaries for the benefit of UT institutions.
 Endowments are a great way to provide financial support in perpetuity.

 Because of the “forever” nature of endowments, it is important to have written documentation of the donor’s intention and terms for the endowment.
 Our office is pleased to provide draft agreements for the UT institutions to share with their donors for their consideration.
 All endowments are submitted to the Board of Regents for official acceptance and investment.